 Learn What It Takes to Lead

 Leadership is learned.
 At College of Saint Mary, you are encouraged to bring your best skills and experiences and apply them to what you’ll learn about leading groups, teams and organizations.
 Best yet, while you’re learning you will have many opportunities to apply what you learn in the real world.
-From organizations and activities to internships and mentoring, our goal is to help you unearth your highest potential as powerful, successful leader.
+From organizations and activities to internships and mentoring, our goal is to help you unearth your highest potential as a powerful, successful leader.

-Leadership Launch is A Great Way to Get Involved!
+Leadership Launch is Essential to Growing Leaders!

 Leadership Launch fosters leadership of newer members within student organizations and emerging first and second-year leaders in the College of Saint Mary community.
-Graduates of this program have led or started student organizations on campus, and they have held leadership roles such as being Resident Advisors (RAs).
+This program highlights seven skills to becoming effective leaders that students should learn in growing their own leadership style:

 Step It Up: For Upper Class Students